Project description / objective

 Market systems focus

-Traditionally a female-dominated trade but women are becoming excluded because of social norms that limit mobility outside their homes and their lack of skills in modern digitalised designs.
+Traditionally a female-dominated trade, but women are becoming excluded because of social norms that limit mobility outside their homes and their lack of skills in modern digitalised designs.

 Agricultural value-chains for grapes, almonds, cotton

-Community weaving centres
+Community carpet weaving centres and wool spinning centres

 Improving access to para-veterinary services